arunbillava/irun-node-api-poll/README.md

 ### Config
 Config is found in /server/config you can do the required changess
-> update the time interval for polling
+> update the time interval for polling.

-> avoid updating while update keep failing
+> avoid updating while update keep failing.

-> polling api (you may need to change the mongoose schema if you change the api)
+> polling api (you may need to change the mongoose schema if you change the api).